...is a network of individuals and partner organizations dedicated to building healthy

 Establish enduring patterns of collaboration based upon a culture of caring and shared commitment to reciprocal stewardship; and

 Create and sustain the conditions that are foundational to our collective health and well-being.

 Acting from these beliefs, CI offers a unique blend of content and policy expertise, together with the skills and tools essential for genuine collaboration.

-CI Heads West In 2013, CI relocated our office from Columbia, MO to Fort Collins, CO.
-We are settling in to our new location and have enjoyed integrating into a community that is intentional about sustainability and health.
-In 2014, CI will continue to move westward, adding a new location in Portland, OR.
+CI Heads West CI is enjoying our new headquarters in Fort Collins, CO.
+We appreciate working in a community that is intentional about sustainability and health.
+In 2014, CI continued to move westward, adding a new location in Portland, OR.
 We are excited to learn and grow with another unique healthy community.